safaabbes/thesis-project/README.md

 ### TODO List
 (07/12/2022)
-- [ ] Create a "confusion matrix" that computes the difference between the baseline and the new model to see the influence of super-classes
-- [ ] Run Model V1 Training with 50 epochs, gamma=alpha=0.5 on all directions
-- [ ] implement Grad-Cam and vizualize fixed samples
-- [ ] Try to make hyperparameter fine-tuning with wandb sweep
-- [ ] Implement v3 model (2 cluster model)
-- [ ] Try Tests with CLIP (https://github.com/openai/CLIP)
-- [ ] check for new papers mentioning SENTRY
 - [x] Get fixed setting between baseline and source:
         Removed scheduler/step
         Same lr, momentum, optimizer, wd as baseline